 She would recommend the Master of Arts in Māori Development to others, says Amadonna who received the Peter Harwood Scholarship to support her studies.

 “The programme is crafted so you learn and can apply the learning directly to your research topic.
-It was challenging at times but I’ve learned so much.
-This year, I will focus on fieldwork and writing my thesis.
-The process of refining my research topic and the tutors' unique way of facilitation helped to uncover this topic; a topic that has always been a part of my life.”
+It was challenging at times but I’ve learned so much.”

 Honouring her ancestors

 After completing her Master of Arts in August 2019, she now wants to use the skills and matauranga she gained from her studies to support her people and honour her ancestors’ aspirations.

 “There is reference to the Treaty and Tiriti in Te Tangi o Kawiti and the battle of Ruapekapeka was the last Kawiti fought and won against the Crown.
 The battle symbolises Ngāti Hine's assertion of mana, rangatiratanga (sovereignty, authority, autonomy), freedom and rejection of colonial rule.